straw-hat-team/adr/adrs/4937890790/README.md

 * `BaseButton`
 * `MyButton` or any other name you would like it to be

-From a simple import, you have already at least four different variations to think about it, or combinations of any name for that matters.
+For a simple import, you have already at least four different variations to think about it, or combinations of any name for that matter.

 Besides that, in some cases, you even have to think about the context of the file.